Aristotle and Dante Discover the Secrets of the Universe: Themes

 Several themes feature prominently in Aristotle and Dante.
 These include Mexican-American identity, gender and sexuality, particular masculine gender roles and homosexuality, intellectualism and artistic expression, as well as family relationships and friendship.

 Critical reception

-The book has been a critical success, consistently ranking as one of the best contemporary young adult fiction novels, and has garnered numerous positive reviews from Kirkus Reviews, School Library Journal, The Horn Book Magazine, and Voice of Youth Advocates (VOYA).
+Aristotle and Dante Discover the Secrets of the Universe was well received by critics, including starred reviews from Kirkus Reviews and School Library Journal.

+Kirkus Reviews wrote that "Meticulous pacing and finely nuanced characters underpin the author's gift for affecting prose that illuminates the struggles within relationships".

 A Publishers Weekly review calling it "a tender, honest exploration of identity and sexuality, and a passionate reminder that love—whether romantic or familial—should be open, free, and without shame."

 The book has been positively received by readers as well; in May 2016, more than four years after its publication, it ranked first on a list of popular LGBT fiction on Goodreads.

-In an interview with NPR, Sáenz himself noted that "I've never had a book with this kind of response, not ever" and notes that "[Ari] is so afraid of loving [Dante].
-And Dante isn't."
+In an interview with NPR, Sáenz himself noted that "I've never had a book with this kind of response, not ever".

-The book received the following accolades: